aws-samples/aws-twitterbot-workshop/README.md

-# aws-workshop-twitter
+# aws-twitterbot-workshop
 Twitter bot(s) based on Lambda

 ## Overview

-In this builders session, you will build a serverless twitter bot.
+In this workshop, you will build a serverless twitter bot.

 There are 2 kind of bots you could build depending on your choice:
 1. A simple retweet bot which will look for terms you are interested in and will retweet it automatically.